xXAI-botXx/3xM/README.md

     - Then you can choose the Unreal Engine version **5.4.4**

 To start the traingeneration, you have to start the UE5 Editor, then open the project (you can just move the downloaded UE5 project to the official project folder from your UE5 Editor).<br>After this step you click on "Content Drawer" and then click on the "data_gen" Level.
 This will open the Level for datageneration.<br>On the left will be the variables and some of them should be set by yourself.
-I list them following (the first 12 Variables):
+I list them following (the first 20 Variables):
+- **MeshTable** <br>The table with the meshes to use.
+It should use the mesh_data_table_struct.
+- **MaterialTable** <br>The table with the materials to use.
+It should use the material_data_table_struct.
+- **BackgroundTable** <br>The table with the materials to use for the bin and the ground.
+It should use the simple_material_data_table_struct.
+- **RandomIndexing** <br>Decides whether to choose random meshes and materials or to use a static range from the Amount and the min Amount
+- **DuplicateMeshes** <br>Decides whether to allow duplicate meshes or not.
+- **DuplicateMaterials** <br>Decides whether to allow duplicate materials or not.
-- **ModelAmounts**<br>An array with integer values how many 3D-Models should be used for every dataset
+- **ModelAmounts**<br>An array with integer values how many 3D-Models should be used for every dataset / elements functions as the max index when using RandomIndexing==False.
-- **MaterialAmounts** <br>An array with integer values how many Materials should be used for every dataset
+- **MaterialAmounts** <br>An array with integer values how many Materials should be used for every dataset / elements functions as the max index when using RandomIndexing==False.
+- **ModelMinAmounts**<br>Integer Array with the same size as ModelAmounts.
+When RandomIndexing==True then the elements functions as min index.
+- **MaterialMinAmounts** <br>Integer Array with the same size as ModelAmounts.
+When RandomIndexing==True then the elements functions as min index.
 - **ObjectAmountMIN** <br>Minimum amount of objects/items per scene.
 - **ObjectAmountMAX** <br>Minimum amount of objects/items per scene.
 - **DataAmountPerDataset** <br>Defines the numbers of images/scenes created for one dataset.